(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the yogurt is added on very low heat provides the absolute secret to achieving superior professional-grade smooth gravy.
+• Ensuring the yogurt is added on very low heat provides the absolute secret to achieving superior smooth gravy.

 Nutritional Information(Per 1 portion (300g))